 In our Cost of Starting a Business research, we found that businesses who spent more on marketing in their first year earned less revenue.

 Make sure you’ve covered the following bases before running any sophisticated campaigns:

 - Choose the right social media channels for your brand.
 And once you’ve chosen your platforms, make sure your brand is showing up consistently and constantly on all platforms.

 - Optimize your website for sales.
 It only takes a second for a customer to form an impression of your website.
-Everything from your homepage navigation, to your site speed, to your checkout experience need to be on point.
+Everything from your homepage navigation to your site speed to your checkout experience needs to be on point.

 - Grow your email list.
 You can link to offers on your website that capture email signups (e.g. 15% discount for signing up), or use your social media accounts to host a free giveaway in exchange for contact information.
 You can even start doing this pre-launch with your “coming soon” page.

 - Reward loyalty.
 It’s more affordable to make money from loyal customers than it is to find new customers.
 Consider a VIP program for your loyal customers, or offer them discounts for referrals.

 - Cross promote with complimentary brands.
 Cross promotion allows you to partner with related businesses who can market your services in exchange for you marketing their services—at no cost to either of you.

 - Get to know micro-influencers in your market.
 Are there any local influencers in your space who might be interested in your product?
 Offer them some freebies in exchange for a mention on their platform.

 - Identify key performance metrics (and track them).
 You’ll want to get familiar with Google Analytics to see how your website is performing and where you’re losing customers.
 And if you’re running paid campaigns, calculating customer acquisition costs is one way to see if your marketing efforts are working.